 When you sit down to write your own cover letter, do be sure to write your own, unique letter.
-Do not copy the sample below word for word.
+Do not copy the sample below (or any other cover letter example) word for word.

-In fact, you might even want to write out a rough draft of your own cover letter before looking at samples because it can sometimes be very difficult to use your own phrases once you have other people's words in your mind.
+In fact, you might even want to write out a rough draft of your own cover letter before looking at any samples.
+Sometimes it can be very difficult to use your own phrases once you have other people's words in your mind.